SpinDoctorMRI/SpinDoctor/README.md

 Matrix Formalism for permeable membranes and for general diffusion-encoding sequences are under development and will be released in the future.

-	The stable version of the MatrixFormalismModule will be released on November 11, 2019.
-	Do not download the MatrixFormalismModule until then.

 Software requirements